 (e) (1) Notwithstanding any other provision of law, a religious society, or a nonprofit organization that is operated, supervised, or controlled by or in conjunction with a religious society, shall not be required to provide services, accommodations, facilities, or goods for a purpose related to the solemnization or celebration of a marriage, or the promotion of marriage through religious programs, counseling, courses, or retreats, that is in violation of the religious society's beliefs.

 (2) A refusal to provide services, accommodations, facilities, or goods in accordance with this subsection shall not create any civil claim or cause of action, or result in a District action to penalize or withhold benefits from the religious society or nonprofit organization that is operated, supervised, or controlled by or in conjunction with a religious society.

 (Mar.
 3, 1901, 31 Stat.
 1392, ch.
 854, § 1288; Apr.
 23, 1904, 33 Stat.
 297, ch.
 1490, § 1; June 25, 1948, 62 Stat.
 991, ch.
 646, § 32(a), (b); May 24, 1949, 63 Stat.
 107, ch.
 139, § 127; July 5, 1966, 80 Stat.
 264, Pub.
 L. 89-493, § 13(a), (b); July 29, 1970, 84 Stat.
 570, Pub.
 L. 91-358, title I, § 155(a); Jan.
 26, 1982, D.C.
 Law 4-60, § 2, 28 DCR 4768; Mar.
 3, 2010, D.C.
 Law 18-110, § 2(d), 57 DCR 27; Nov.
 5, 2013, D.C.
 Law 20-36, § 2, 60 DCR 12143.)

-View the Washington DC Statutes on the official state site⇓ Show the rest
+View the District Of Columbia Statutes on the official state site⇓ Show the rest